leoEspin/nasa_api_scrapper/README.md

-# Python Coding Exercise
+# Readme

-Your task is to build a python script to gather data from NASA's Near Earth Object Web Service API, and save that data.
-We'll also perform some aggregations to make reporting on Near Earth Objects simpler for our theoretical website.
+The python script `scrapper.py` pulls data from [NASA's Near Earth Object Web Service API](https://api.nasa.gov), and saves that data locally in Parquet format.

-The page for the API is here: https://api.nasa.gov

-To save our data, we'll write it out to the local filesystem as if we're saving it to an S3 Data Lake.
-This will save having to mess with AWS credentials.
-Your files should be saved in the same data directory in which this README resides, in whatever folder structure you would use to save the data in S3.

-### Requirements
+### How to use the script
 - Create an account at [api.nasa.gov](https://api.nasa.gov) to get an API key
-- Find the docs for the Near Earth Object Web Service (below the signup on the same page)
-- Data should be saved in Parquet format
-- Design the code such that the scraping and processing part could easily be scaled up GBs of data by swapping in and out various implementations.
-- Use the Browse API to request data
-    - There are over 1800 pages of near Earth objects, so we'll limit ourselves to gathering the first 200 near earth objects
+- Store the key in a `.env` file under the key `API_KEY`
+- Example of how to use the scrapper:
+    ```bash
+    python  scrapper.py --destination=data --api_key_location=. --asteroids=20 --file_batch_size=20 --request_size=20
+    ```
+- The  scrapper has a `dry_run` debugging mode which  only prints  which requests would be made to the API and to what files would the payloads be saved
-- We want to save the following columns in our file(s):
+- The script stores the following columns in the parquet file(s):
     - id
     - neo_reference_id
     - name